 Entrepreneurship C.A.S.
-Certificate of Applied Science

 This is a stackable option under as part of an Accounting and Business Technology A.A.S. degree.
 Students may complete the coursework below to obtain the C.A.S. and meets the criteria for the first year of coursework towards the A.A.S. in Business Technology.